kwade4/RAISE-DRI/README.md

 │   ├── data           <- Scripts to download or generate data │   │   └── make_dataset.py
 │   │
-│   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions
+│   └── models         <- Scripts to train models and then use trained models to make │       │                 predictions
-│   │   ├── predict_model.py
+│       ├── predict_model.py
-│   │   └── train_model.py
+│       └── train_model.py
-│   │
+│
-│   └── visualisation  <- Scripts to create exploratory and results-oriented visualisations │       └── visualise.py
 └──
 ```